The Final Report

 ► Blog post – Scholars are asked to write a blog post summarizing findings from their project that has useful implications for the communications practice.
 The blog post can be sent separately from the final report, but the grant will not be considered complete until the blog post is received by the Page Center office.
 At the request of the author, the post can be held for up to one year if the authors wish to keep their findings confidential due to the peer review process.
 The post will be used to inform audiences of the Page Center about the scholars’ work.

 Awardees will complete an annual report of grant outputs for up to five years following the year of the award.
 The Page Center will initiate the report each year by contacting the lead investigator on the grant.

 Publications, including research publications, press releases and other documents about Page-funded research must include the following statement:

-This project was supported by a Page Legacy Scholar Grant from The Arthur W. Page Center at the Penn State College of Communications under Page Legacy Scholar Grant.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of The Pennsylvania State University.
+"This project was supported by a Page Legacy Scholar Grant from the Arthur W. Page Center for Integrity in Public Communication at the Donald P. Bellisario College of Communications at The Pennsylvania State University.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do no necessarily reflect the views of Penn State."

 For more information on the Page Center and the Legacy Scholar competition, email PageCenter@psu.edu.